durrantlab/autogrow4/tutorial/TUTORIAL.md

     --complementary_mol_directory /PATH_TO/complementary_mol_directory/
 ```

-## Prepping Receptor
+## Preparing the Receptor

 AutoGrow4 takes a single .pdb file for the receptor.
-Although not required we
+Although not required, we
-recommend doing some preparation to the receptor file prior to submitting to
+recommend carefully preparing the receptor file prior to submitting to
 AutoGrow4.

 1. Remove all ligands, water, or non-protein atoms.
 This can be done in a PDB
    viewer such as Pymol or VMD.
-   - If ligands are already bound to target pocket, one may want to use that
+   - If a ligand is already bound to target pocket, you may want to use that
-     ligand to define the pocket prior to removing it.
+     ligand to identify the pocket location prior to removing it.
 2. Remove chains not being tested.
-   - ie. Many protein structures contains multiple protein chains and even
+   - i.e., many protein structures contains multiple protein chains and even
      multiple proteins.
 We recommend removing all chains you are not
      explicitly testing.
 This can be done in a PDB viewer such as Pymol or
      VMD.
-3. Adjust protonation of the receptor to the appropriate pH.
+3. Adjust the protonation of the receptor to the appropriate pH.
 Crystal
-   structures are often not at biologically relevant pH.
+   structures rarely include hydrogen atoms.
     - More accurate scoring requires proper protonation.
 This can be done
-      using the program PDB2PQR.
-This can be accessed via the webserver
+      using the program PDB2PQR, available via the webserver
       http://nbcr-222.ucsd.edu/pdb2pqr_2.0.0/
       - If you use the PDB2PQR to protonate the receptor, you will need to
         convert it back to pdb.
         - To convert back we recommend obabel.
-          - Installation instructions for obabel are provided in the
+Installation instructions for
+          obabel are provided in the Dependencies section.
-            Dependencies section.
-        - Convert PQR to PDB via obabel: `obabel -ipqr /PATH_TO/PQR_FILE.pqr
+        - `obabel -ipqr /PATH_TO/PQR_FILE.pqr -opdb -O
-            -opdb -O /PATH_TO/PDB_OUTPUT_FILE.pdb`
+            /PATH_TO/PDB_OUTPUT_FILE.pdb`
 4. Determine and define the binding pocket:
     - Docking software such as Vina and QuickVina require 6 float parameters
       to define a binding pocket:
       - Coordinates: The center of the pocket location in x,y,z axis:
-        center_x,center_y,center_z
+        `center_x`, `center_y`, `center_z`
       - Dimensions: The distance from the center of the pocket which will be
-        considered part of the pocket in x,y,z axis: size_x, size_y, size_z
+        considered part of the pocket in x,y,z axis: `size_x`, `size_y`,
+        `size_z`
     - AutoGrow4 requires all 6 parameters to run the docking portion of the
       code.
     - To determine these we recommend using the python API library scoria: